darklab8/go-typelog/README.md

 # Features

 - Accepts static typed components as optional params
+  - it will not accept `any` options as slog.
   - has shortcut WithFields, to make clone of the logger with default logging fields
 - Easy to turn on/off parameters by environment variables
   - Ability to define different log levels for different created loggers